Anxiety Disorders and Anxiety Attacks

 Self-help for anxiety

 The bottom line is that if your lifestyle is unhealthy and stressful, you’re more likely to feel anxious—whether or not you actually have an anxiety disorder.
-So if you feel like you worry too much, take some time to evaluate how well you’re caring for yourself.
+These tips can help to lower anxiety and manage symptoms of an anxiety disorder:

 Practice relaxation techniques.
 When practiced regularly relaxation techniques such as mindfulness meditation, progressive muscle relaxation, and deep breathing can reduce anxiety symptoms and increase feelings of relaxation and emotional well-being.